How do I apply?

 What is the closing date for application?

-The closing date is 31 July.
+The closing date for students who need a visa to study in the UK is 31 July.
 We recommend you apply as early as possible so that your application can be processed and you can make arrangements before enrolment begins.

 What first degree do I need?